 Know Your Customer and Completion

-13. Collect and submit all Know Your Customer documentation (KYC) and anti-money laundering procedure to our Payment Service Provider (Intersolve)
+13. Collect and submit all Know Your Customer documentation (KYC) and anti-money laundering and combating the financing of terrorism policy to our Payment Service Provider (Intersolve)

-15. Approval by Intersolve, after which all documentation can be drafted that is offered with all new projects.
-After this, we can get started.
+14. Approval by Intersolve, after which all documentation that is offered with all new projects can be drafted.

 Our team periodically re-evaluates borrowers’ operations.
 Before each new project of a company can start, several checks are performed again: